Saturday, April 18

 Stop by the registration area to pick up your Alumni Day swag, event guide, and exclusive alumni credentials–your all-access pass to events and discounts throughout the celebration.
 Don't miss the chance to snap a spirited photo and kick off the festivities in style.
 Walk-in spots are currently available, but pre-registration is encouraged.

 Join University of Iowa Health Care experts for "Beyond the Bump: The Latest in Maternal, Fetal, and Neonatal Medicine."
 Learn how Iowa researchers are driving innovations in maternity care and neonatal medicine to improve lives across the state.
-Registration for Mini Medical School is coming soon.
+Registration is required.

 9 a.m.–2 p.m.